ARMmbed/mbed-os-example-blinky/README.md

  pip install mbed-cli --upgrade
  ```

 2. If using Keil MDK, make sure you have a license installed.
-There is a 32KB restriction for evaluation licenses.
+[MDK-Lite](http://www.keil.com/arm/mdk.asp) has a 32KB restriction on code size.